 Austria is a mountainous state with the majority of its relief formed by the Alps: approx. 62% of the land area comprises mountainous terrain; the remainder is hilly, with low-lying plains to the East.
-Alpine geological formations run in a predominantly west-east direction, with water draining northwards to the Danube and south to the Drava/Drau.
-The gradient of the Austrian section of the Danube is circa 0.4 ‰, being much steeper than in Lower Bavaria (c.
+Alpine geological formations run in a predominantly west-east direction, with water draining northwards to the Danube and south to the Drava/Drau and Mura/Mur.
+The gradient of the Austrian section of the Danube is approximately 0.4 ‰, being much steeper than in Lower Bavaria (c.
 0.2 ‰) and along the Hungarian Plain (c.
 0.06 ‰).
-The only larger tributary to the Danube with a mainly gentle gradient is the Morava/March, entering Austria from the Czech and Slovak Moravian Basin.
+The larger tributaries joining the Danube in Austria directly are Inn, Enns and Morava/March.